jtljac/MFRC522-python/README.md

 MFRC522-python
 ==============
-A library built ontop of the MFRC522-Python library to make using it far simplar inspired by https://github.com/pimylifeup/MFRC522-python
+A library built ontop of the MFRC522-Python library to make using it far simpler.

+inspired by https://github.com/pimylifeup/MFRC522-python

 ## Requirements